bimalka98/Hardware-Description-Languages/README.md

 ```
 Truth table for SR latch with NAND gates.

-* Everything found in the NOR gate implementation is now in the other way round.
+* Everything found in the NOR gate implementation is now in the other way round.(NOR implementation eke thiyena properties okkoma anith paththata)

 S R Q_n   Q_n+1